felgueres/clustered-ab-test/README.md

 # kWintessence

-This 2-week data science project aims to show a framework to identify responsive users towards demand reduction strategies (in this case driven by consumption elasticity).
+This 2-week data science project aims to identify responsive users towards demand reduction strategies (in this case driven by consumption elasticity).

 ### Context